Jumio/mobile-cordova/README.md

 | cardAccountNumberValid | BOOL |  | True if account number code valid, otherwise false |

 ### Document Verification

 No data returned.

 # FAQ

 This is a list of common Android build issues and how to resolve them:
 * Gradle plugin 4.X not supported, please install 5.X
-	--> Change the version in the `gradle-wrapper.properties` file
+	-> Change the version in the gradle-wrapper.properties file

 * Device-ready not fired after X seconds
-  --> The plugin definition in "YOURPROJECT/platforms/android/platform_www/plugins/cordova-plugin-jumio-mobilesdk/www" might be duplicated/corrupted due to the issue mentioned in this Stackoverflow post.
-Please refer to https://stackoverflow.com/questions/28017540/cordova-plugin-javascript-gets-corrupted-when-added-to-project/28264312#28264312 and fix the duplicated `cordova.define()` call in these files as mentioned in the post.
+  -> The plugin definition in "YOURPROJECT/platforms/android/platform_www/plugins/cordova-plugin-jumio-mobilesdk/www" might be duplicated/corrupted due to the issue mentioned in this Stackoverflow post - https://stackoverflow.com/questions/28017540/cordova-plugin-javascript-gets-corrupted-when-added-to-project/28264312#28264312 , please fix the duplicated "cordova.define()" call in these files as mentioned in the post.

 # Support

 ## Contact

 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.

 ## Licenses